 All arguments the Jesus mythers use are arguments from silence.
 The idea that there is no proof for Jesus historicity, therefore we can't believe in it, that is argument from silence (AFS).
-The opposite is the case, Jesus' historical existence is accepted by historians as a fact, therefore, the myther has the burden to prove he did not, History says he did.
-The mythers have a few arguments that appearance the surface like positive evidence, they assert that they are.
+The opposite is the case, Jesus' historical existence is accepted by historians as a fact, therefore, the myther has the burden to prove he did not exist.
+History says he did.
+The mythers have a few arguments that appear on the surface like positive evidence, they assert that they are.
 It's very important to quash them.

-One such argument says that a long string of major writers of Jesus' days who do not mention him, I am going to look at the way two different mythers use this argument.
-These guys are not famous but I have seen both used quoted agaisnt me in argument a coupe of times.The first one is on the atheist echo chamber "read it" by a guy called Jim Jones who I trade insults with regularly on Secular Out Post, He is a typical mocker, and a Dawkamentalkst..
+One such argument says that a long string of major writers of Jesus' days did not mention him.
+I am going to look at the way two different mythers use this argument.
+These guys are not famous but I have seen both used quoted agaisnt me in argument a couple of times.The first one is on the atheist echo chamber "read it" by a guy called Jim Jones who I trade insults with regularly on Secular Out Post.
+He is a typical mocker, and a Dawkamentalkst..

 The argument presents a long string of writers who don't mention Jesus: